cloudfoundry/cf-for-k8s/docs/getting-started-tutorial.md

 TMP_DIR=<your-tmp-dir-path>; mkdir -p ${TMP_DIR}
 ```

-Note: if you would like the latest release, replace the branch reference in the clone command with that release tag.
+Note: if you would like to use the latest release, replace the branch reference in the clone command with that release tag.
 (E.G. `-b v1.0.0`)

 Next, create the local kubernetes cluster that we will deploy cf-for-k8s to presently:

 ```
-kind create cluster --config=./deploy/kind/cluster.yml --image kindest/node:v1.16.15
+kind create cluster --config=./deploy/kind/cluster.yml --image kindest/node:v1.19.1
 ```
 NOTE: the versions of kubernetes that cf-for-k8s supports are [here](https://github.com/cloudfoundry/cf-for-k8s/blob/master/supported_k8s_versions.yml).

 Create your cf values file.
 This is the file that configures your deployment:

 ```
 $ ./hack/generate-values.sh -d vcap.me > ${TMP_DIR}/cf-values.yml